TI Economics Lectures 2021

 Is replaced with Economic Policy Research Workshop

-This year, due to COVID19, the TI lectures in economics are replaced by a workshop on economic policy research.
+In 2021, due to COVID19, the TI lectures in economics were replaced by a workshop on economic policy research.
 The workshop consists of six online sessions where prominent scholars present in their area of expertise.
-Unless announced otherwise, each expert delivers a 75 minute lecture followed by a 15 minute Q&A session.
-Students and PhD students are invited to join the lectures (see below).
+Each expert delivered a 75 minute lecture followed by a 15 minute Q&A session.
+Students and PhD students joined the lectures.

 List of speakers: